 Courtesy of @starr24

-With uniquely decorated rooms and treats such as homemade pies throughout the day, WhistleWood Farm Bed and Breakfast in Rhinebeck offers a simple yet incredible farm stay.
+With uniquely decorated rustic rooms and a full country breakfast to start each day, WhistleWood Farm Bed and Breakfast in Rhinebeck offers a simple yet incredible farm stay.
 Using locally sourced ingredients, WhistleWood Farm features breakfast dishes like buttermilk pancakes, eggs, fruit, and more.
-During the day, interact with the animals on the farm—horses, cows, chickens, and donkeys—and walk along the farm’s trails to get a sense of the beauty of the Hudson Valley.
+During the day, interact with the horses, chickens, barn kittens and dogs on the working farm, and walk along miles of trails to get a sense of the beauty of the Hudson Valley.
+At night, cozy up with your favorite book by the fireplace or under the starry night sky.

 Take an outdoor skills workshop with ADK Mountain Club (Adirondacks)